sosy-lab/cpachecker/doc/StyleGuide.md

 - Use Guava's immutable data structures as described [below in the separate section](#use-guavas-immutable-data-structures)!
 - Use arrays only with primitive types (`int`, `long`, etc.) or when existing APIs require them.
-  Otherwise never use arrays of object types, use lists instead.
+  Otherwise, never use arrays of object types, use lists instead.
   They have a much nicer API, are equally fast, and allow you to use `ImmutableList` and `Collections.unmodifiableList()` to avoid the need for defensive copying while still guaranteeing immutability.